ADerycke/QTQt-tools/README.md

   - i work mainly on VBA and python

 ## Generate He file using Excel table :
 Find one excel file that produce helium data files (.txt) for QTQt from a basic table.
-Not that it allow to review existing data file and automatically add AFT data.
+Note that it allow to review existing data files and add AFT data (already prepare).
 ![image](https://user-images.githubusercontent.com/130437433/231545265-1091cc0f-4e49-4be5-9c16-937fb3ab0dd6.png)

 ## QTQt displayer :